Zucchini Waffles are one of my tastiest veggie-sneak triumphs to date.

 Golden Zucchini Waffles are ready to rule waffle town: fluffy on the inside, lightly crispy on the outside, and scented with warm cinnamon and nutmeg.
 Toasty walnuts add a little somethin’ somethin’ extra, and a touch of lemon zest enhances and brightens the flavor.
 Just add butter and maple syrup, and we’re in waffle wonderland.

 Like the Stuffed Zucchini recipe I shared on Monday, Zucchini Waffles are a tasty way to get rid of take advantage of late summer’s prolific zucchini supply.
 The zucchini makes the waffles extra moist, as does the addition of Greek yogurt, one of my favorite healthy cooking weapons in dishes ranging from my Raspberry Scones to my Roasted Carrot Grilled Cheese.
 For this Zucchini Waffle recipe, I used Chobani 2% Plain, which adds just enough fat to insure the waffles taste indulgent, while keeping them light.
 Plus, Chobani is ultra luscious and contains only natural ingredients (milk + live cultures), making our Zucchini Waffles that much more decadent and healthy.
 Win!
+(No zucchini to be had?
+Check out this Whole Wheat Waffles recipe!)

 Let’s dig our forks into big, fluffy cinnamon-scented Zucchini Waffles.
 If we feel like bragging, we can congratulate ourselves on eating our vegetables while having a total blissed-out waffle feast at the same time.
 Now that is my idea of multitasking.
 Future toddlers, your mother deserves respect.